Government of Canada / Gouvernement du Canada

 • (ii) the licence or a copy thereof;

-• (b) immediately notify in writing the chief officer of customs of any change
+• (b) immediately notify the Minister in writing of any change

 • (i) in the address of a business office at which he transacts business as a customs broker,